JHodgkins/MSP1-Fundraising-Group/README.md

 -  Hands-helping – Represents someone helping someone
 -  Question-circle – Represents a sign to help answer a question
 -  Social media icons for Facebook, twitter and Instagram were also used.

+## Website features
+This section looks at features which are implemented and those that when further technologies are learnt and introduced will add to the current state and functionality of the website.
+### Existing features
+-  Responsive website which will reflow up to 500% zoom using browser zoom.
+-  Responsive navigation menu bar
+-  HTML form validation with visual feedback given through on screen icons.
+-  Animated circle progress bar indicating visually donation percentage goal.
+-  Responsive embedded video player
+-  Responsive masonry image gallery which spans from 1 column through to 4 columns on desktop resolutions.
+-  100% accessible using a screen reader

+### Future features to be implemented
+-  Improve the HTML form by adding server-side scripting to handle message request and send a user email to confirm receipt of message request.
+-  Improve form error messages by using JavaScript to validate form and provide custom feedback messages.
+-  Implement an API call to Just Giving to return real time donation amounts to users on the website.
+-  Implement a carousel showing services of interest within the hero section of the website.
+-  Implement a database with a mail server to collect and distribute monthly newsletters to signed up users.
+-  Implement a map generation widget to identify the location of events and embed a google map for users to plan their route to the event.